satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial-part-3/index.md

 };
 ```

-Here I hardcoded the black and white gradient for simplicity.
+Here I hard-coded the black and white gradient for simplicity.

 Important note, here we call the transaction using `httpProvider`.
 Transactions require gas.
 As we don't use any kind of wallet here that would automatically calculate the required amount of gas – we set it manually.